MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itextstoreacpservices-forceloadproperty.md

 # ITextStoreACPServices::ForceLoadProperty

 ## -description

+Forces all values of an asynchronously loaded property to be loaded.

 ## -parameters

 ### -param pProp [in]

 Pointer to an <a href="https://docs.microsoft.com/windows/desktop/api/msctf/nn-msctf-itfproperty">ITfProperty</a> object that specifies the property to load.

 ## -returns

 This method can return one of these values.